Felipedsi97/Felipedsi97/README.md

 ---

-## 📖 Learning
+## 📖 Learning/Specializing
-- Database Administration
 - Data Engineering
-- Data Science
+- Back-End and API with .NET

 ---